Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Methodology

 where $h_{\text{P}}$ is any point convolutional operation (\eg shared MLP or EdgeConv).
-The VointNet module transforms the individual view-features using the learned VointConv $h_{\text{V}}$ before VointMax is applied on the view-features to obtain point features.
-Theorem \ref{thrm:form} highlights this composition.
+VointNet $\widehat{\mathbf{F}}$ transforms the individual view-features using the learned VointConv $h_{\text{V}}$ before VointMax is applied on the view-features to obtain point features.

 \mysection{VointNet Pipeline for 3D Point Cloud Processing} The full pipeline is described in \figLabel{\ref{fig:pipeline}}.
 The loss for this pipeline can be described as follows:

 where $L$ is a Cross-Entropy (CE) loss defined on all the training points $\mathcal{X}$, and $\{y_i\}_{i=1}^N$ defines the labels of these points.
 The other components $(\mathbf{R},\Phi_{\mathbf{B}},\mathcal{U},\mathbf{C})$ are all defined before.
 The weights to be jointly learned are those of the 2D backbone ($\boldsymbol{\theta}_{\mathbf{C}}$) and those of the VointNet ($\boldsymbol{\theta}_{\widehat{\mathbf{F}}}$) using the same 3D loss.
 An auxiliary 2D loss on $\boldsymbol{\theta}_{\mathbf{C}}$ can be optionally added for supervision at the image level.
 For classification, the entire object can be treated as a single Voint, and the global features of each view would be the view-features of that Voint.
 We analyze different setups in detail in \secLabel{\ref{sec:ablation}}.